-Critical care, as the name suggests is critical in survival of any seriously ill patient.
+Critical care, as the name suggests is critical in the survival of any seriously ill patient.
 These patients need the treatment decision of well-experienced doctors, monitoring by high-tech equipments, and care by experienced and empathetic staff.
 And the critical care facility of Gleneagles Global Hospitals is a perfect mix of all these.

 The intensive care unit has specially trained staff, which includes doctors, surgeons, assistants, specialists, dieticians and nurse practitioners.
-The team of doctors and other support professionals in the intensive care unit are trained at elite medical institutions and have extensive experience in managing all kinds of critical clinical conditions across age group of patients.
+The team of doctors and other support professionals in the intensive care unit are trained at elite medical institutions and have extensive experience in managing all kinds of critical clinical conditions across the age group of patients.

 Well maintained wards with high-precision monitoring devices, advanced equipment, high standards of infection control measures and a team of highly specialized critical care experts ensure that we remain at the forefront of critical care in the country.

 We also have trained physicians guided by the senior doctors who are available at the critical care ward round the clock to closely observe the patients with critical illness till they recover.

 Lists of treatments are offered at the Gleneagles Global Hospitals.
 They are mentioned below: